Public Policy & Economics

 ICPES consists of the following major components:

 LIVE: Furnished housing on George Washington University’s campus, just steps from the White House and Department of State, as well as the Foggy Bottom Metrorail station.

-LEARN: Academic courses in economics and government accredited by George Mason University.
+LEARN: Academic courses in economics and government with credit through George Mason University.
 GMU was recently named one of the top 100 research universities in the U.S. by the Carnegie Classification of Institutions of Higher Education.
 Classes are held in state-of-the-art facilities at George Mason University’s Arlington campus, conveniently located just four Metro stops away from student housing.

 INTERN: Internships with government agencies, Congressional offices, policy groups, political organizations, and law firms throughout the Washington area.
 Each site is accessible to public transportation, making it easy to get from home to work to class and back again.